-These are some foods that are traditionally associated with the Day of the Dead season in Mexico.
-These dishes are eaten at this time of year and also placed on altars as offerings for the spirits who, it is believed, visit their loved ones on this one day of the year and consume the essence of the foods that are laid out for them.
-After the holiday has passed, the living dismantle the altar and may consume whatever foods remain, although these are said to have lost much of their flavor because the dead have already consumed the essential part of it.
+There are a few particular foods that are traditionally associated with the Day of the Dead season in Mexico.
+These dishes are prepared and eaten at this time of year, and also placed on altars as offerings for the spirits who, it is believed, visit their loved ones on this one day of the year and consume the essence of the foods that are laid out for them.
+After the holiday has passed, the living dismantle the altar and may eat whatever foods remain, although these are said to have lost much of their flavor because the dead have already consumed the essential part of it.
 This holiday is a mixture of Catholic and native Mesoamerican beliefs and customs, and the foods that are associated with the holiday developed out of a combination of those different traditions.

 Pan de Muertos - Day of the Dead Bread

 Pan de Muerto is the bread that is prepared and eaten during the Day of the Dead season.
 It is an essential element of the altar, and perhaps the food item which is most closely associated with the holiday.
-Although the type of bread that is designated pan de muerto varies regionally, most commonly it is a round, slightly sweet bread flavored with anise or citrus and decorated with shapes on top which are suggestive of bones, often either sprinkled with sugar or sesame seeds.
+Although the type of bread that is designated pan de muerto may vary regionally, most commonly it is a round, slightly sweet bread flavored with anise or citrus and decorated with shapes on top which are suggestive of bones, often either sprinkled with sugar or sesame seeds.
 Wheat was introduced by the Europeans, it was not present in ancient Mesoamerica.
 The significance of bread in the Catholic religion as symbolizing the body of Christ may be a factor in the importance of bread for this holiday.
 The bread is said to represent the deceased.

 Calaveras de Azucar - Sugar Skulls

-Skulls were a frequently-used design element in ancient Mesoamerica.
+Skulls were a frequently-used design element among both the Aztecs and the Maya.
 The human skull was a symbol of life and death, and skulls were sometimes displayed on racks, or walls called tzompantli.
 The significance of these skull racks is not completely known; it's been postulated that they may have been altars and venues for ritual, or used to demonstrate military prowess.
 Sugar was introduced to the Americas in the 17th Century.
 In ancient times it's possible that skulls were shaped out of amaranth.
-You may come across amaranth skulls and chocolate skulls nowadays, as well as other figures associated with Day of the Dead, including coffins, skeletons and crosses.
-Sugar skulls are not usually eaten, but placed on the altar but are not usually eaten.
+You may come across amaranth skulls and chocolate skulls nowadays, as well as other figures associated with Day of the Dead, including coffins, skeletons, and crosses.
+Sugar skulls are placed on the altar but are not usually eaten.

 The word tamal comes from the Aztec word tamalli which means "wrapped."
 This is one of the most ancient foods and was consumed in Mesoamerica possibly as far back as 5000 B.C.
 A tamal consists of a corn-meal dough and some type of filling that is wrapped in either corn husk or banana leaf, and steamed.
-These are a favorite food for the Day of the Dead season, as well as many other holidays.
-A similar dish is prepared in the Yucatan Peninsula for Hanal Pixan celebrations: Mucbipollo is like a large tamal that is cooked in an underground oven.
+This is a favorite food for the Day of the Dead season, as well as many other holidays.
+A similar dish is prepared in the Yucatan Peninsula for Hanal Pixan celebrations: Mucbipollo is a type of large tamal that is cooked in an underground oven.

-Mole is a complex dish that requires many ingredients which are toasted, and then they are ground together.
-There are many different kinds of mole, but this dish is traditionally reserved for special occasions, because of the labor and time-intensive preparation (although you can purchase prepared pastes that simplify the process a great deal).
+Mole is a complex dish that requires many ingredients, many of which are toasted, and then they are ground together.
+There are many different kinds of mole, but this dish is traditionally reserved for special occasions because of the labor and time-intensive preparation (although you can purchase prepared pastes that simplify the process a great deal).
 Read more about Oaxacan mole and mole poblano.

 Calabaza en Dulce - Candied Pumpkin

-Although the Halloween jack-o-lantern is becoming more pervasive, it's not the usual presentation for squash during Day of the Dead.
+Although the Halloween jack-o-lantern is becoming more pervasive in Mexico, it's not the usual presentation for squash during Day of the Dead.
 A pale orange-yellow squash with a hard shell called calabaza de castilla is much more common than the dark orange pumpkin, and it is usually cooked until it's soft with brown sugar and cinnamon, rather than cut into a jack-o-lantern or used in pies.

 Chocolate is native to Mesoamerica.
-The beans were ground and consumed in prehispanic times as a hot drink, but unlike today the ancients drank their chocolate spicy, not sweet.
-In the past the cacao was ground on a metate (grinding stone), but nowadays it's usually ground in a special mill.
+The beans were ground and consumed in prehispanic times as a hot drink, but unlike today, the ancients drank their chocolate spicy, not sweet.
+In the past, the cacao was ground on a metate (grinding stone), but nowadays it's usually ground in a special mill.
 The Day of the Dead season is when the weather starts to get colder, and hot drinks are favored at this time of year.
-Besides hot chocolate, corn-based drinks such as atole and champurrado are also popular Day of the Dead drinks.
+Besides hot chocolate, corn-based drinks such as atole and champurrado are also popular during the Day of the Dead season.